>> | Welcome | Accommodation | Weddings | Excursions | Festivals | Location | Info | Booking |

 Marks the arrival in Anuradhapura of the true sapling of the sacred Bo-tree under which Gauthama Buddha attained enlightenment in India.
 The sapling of the Bodhi tree was brought by Arahat Theri Sangamitta, sister of Arahat Mahinda and daughter of Emperor Ashoka.

-Friendly & relaxing comfort at Premlanka Hotel, Dickwella, Matara District, Southern Sri Lanka.
+Friendly & relaxing comfort at Premlanka Hotel, Dickwella Beach, Dikwella, Matara, Southern Sri Lanka.